Dashboard v5 Coming Soon

 Lived Memory

-Over time, each topic index grows richer, containing a chronological thread of thoughts.
-This is not static memory; it is lived memory.
+Topic indexes are automatically created from keyword searches.
+Over time, each index grows richer, containing a chronological thread of thoughts.
+This is not static memory; it is lived memory—a relational model of the world grounded in personal context.

 insight_id: 52